wso2/docs-choreo-dev/en/docs/administration/organization.md

 - **API Publisher**: An API Publisher can discover, create, publish, delete, test, and manage an API.

 - **API Subscriber**:  An API Subscriber is a developer in a particular organization.
-An API subscriber can subscribe to an application, manage subscriptions, manage applications, generate, and manage api keys.
+An API subscriber can subscribe to an application, manage subscriptions, manage applications, generate API keys, and manage API keys.
+- ```

 - **Admin**: An admin is responsible for all administration tasks, including IDP creation, user management, customizing the dev portal, managing projects, enabling analytics, managing domains, etc.